The Shugborough Coat of Arms

 Monuments on the Shugborough grounds also relate to the Dogon religion.
 I was particularly interested in the secret code on the Shepherd's Monument, which has provided a mystery for visitors since the monument was first built by the Anson family in the 1760s.
 It is said that the secret letters on the Shepherd's Monument are "hiding a set of instructions on how to find the Holy Grail, the chalice in which the blood of Jesus was collected as it fell from his crucified wounds."12 Since the Dogon religion is about immortality, creation and regeneration, this reference to the Holy Grail is significant.
 In my book, The Nummo, I refer to the connection between the Dogon religion and the Arthurian Mythos involving the Holy Grail and cauldrons of regeneration.

 The result of the Philalethan Congress held in Paris from 1785 to 1787 tends to support my research.
 "This meeting called upon eminent Freemasons from all lands and all rites to convene 'to discuss and clarify the most essential points of the doctrine, the origin, and the historical affiliation of the true Masonic science.'"
 These individuals brought their diverse opinions with them and the "resulting understanding generally agreed upon was that Freemasonry was the 'original religion'."
 According to those who met at the Congress, this religion was handed down from various sources including individuals such as King Arthur, the Gnostics, the Templars, Pythagoras, Plato, the Rosicrucians and Hermes Trismegistus, just to mention a few.
-Those individuals mentioned above have been discussed in my books and articles.14
+All of those individuals have been mentioned in my books and articles.14

 Historical documents indicate that the group associated with the Shugborough Shepherd's Monument was probably established by the Rosicrucian and alchemist Elias Ashmole around the time of Charles I execution in 1649.
 Ashmole, who was the first Operative Mason of any consequence, was born in Lichfield on 23 May 1617 and died in South Lambeth (London) in 1692.15 The Shugborough Monument is located on the grounds at Shugborough Hall, the seat of the Earls of Lichfield.
 I believe it was built as a meeting place for the Operative Masons sometime in the 1760s, long after Ashmole's death but at a time when the Stuarts' desire to regain the English throne was still paramount.
 The monument would have also provided a meeting place for those who still believed in the ancient religion.